 I write, research, teach.
 My first book, Signature, a cultural chronicle & speculative essay, will be here soon.
 Most of my work takes place at the crossroads of modern literature, material cultures, and media studies.

 I subscribe to the Buck Mulligan school of critical practice: any object, intensely regarded, may be a gate of access to the incorruptible eon of the gods.

 My essays & reviews are in the Los Angeles Review of Books, Times Literary Supplement, The Economist, The Brooklyn Rail, 3:AM, Hyperallergic, and Aesthetica Magazine.

 Soon I will be University Lecturer in English Literature at Tampere University, Finland, in the Faculty of Information Technology and Communication Sciences.
-Currently, I hold a Research Fellow at Peterhouse, University of Cambridge, where I lecture & supervise on Anglophone literature.
+Currently, I hold a Research Fellow at Peterhouse, University of Cambridge.
 My academic work has appeared in Comparative Literature, Modernism/modernity, Journal of Modern Literature, and Essays in Criticism.

 I am revising my doctoral dissertation into a second book.
 It offers a new reading of James Joyce’s interest in autography, his influence on contemporary novelists like Don DeLillo and Zadie Smith, and a media history of handwriting and biometrics.

-I’ve lectured at the Sorbonne, Yale, UCL, Charles University (Prague), the University of Antwerp, and the Modernist Studies Association conferences (Pasadena / Columbus).
+I’ve presented research at the Sorbonne, Yale, UCL, Charles University (Prague), the University of Antwerp, and the Modernist Studies Association conferences (Pasadena / Columbus).

 I was educated at Pomona College (BA), King’s College, Cambridge (MPhil), and Peterhouse, Cambridge (PhD).